CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

     ![](./media/ads-9.png "ADS")

-In this exercise, we connected our cluster to the Azure Arc-enabled cluster and deployed custom location and data controller with directly connected mode with the help of Azure portal and Azure CLI, and created an Azure Arc-enabled SQLMI server on the directly connected mode of Azure Arc data controller.
-Also, we have connected the Azure Arc Data Controller and Azure Arc-enabled SQLMI business critical using Azure Data Studio.
+In this exercise, we connected our cluster to the Azure Arc-enabled cluster and deployed custom location and data controller with directly connected mode with the help of Azure portal and Azure CLI, and created an Azure Arc-enabled SQL Managed Instance server on the directly connected mode of Azure Arc data controller.
+Also, we have connected the Azure Arc Data Controller and Azure Arc-enabled SQL Managed Instance Business Critical using Azure Data Studio.